 There is a board assigned to arbitrating motor vehicle defect claims in New Hampshire.
 Arbitration is a legal process that takes the place of a courtroom; it is an alternative to expensive and lengthy lawsuits.

-The Motor Vehicle Arbitration Board consists of five paid ($50 per meeting) rotating members.
-To represent citizens of New Hampshire, there are three consumers on the board.
-There is also one dealer and one mechanic or motor vehicle expert.
-The Department of Safety (DOS) believes this blend of informed and concerned members will be effective in dealing properly with Lemon Law claims.
+The Motor Vehicle Arbitration Board consists of 5 members and 3 alternates that rotate.
+To represent citizens of New Hampshire, there are 4 consumer representatives on the board.
+There are also 2 dealer representatives and 2 mechanic representatives.
+The New Hampshire Department of Safety (DOS) believes this blend of informed and concerned members will be effective in dealing properly with Lemon Law claims.

 The seriousness of the defect will determine how you respond to the problem.
-Motor vehicles can be dangerous and if they aren't working properly, it is important for you know what is under warranty so you can get it corrected.
+Motor vehicles can be dangerous if they aren't working properly; it is therefore important for you know what is under warranty so you can get it corrected.
 The most serious defects are often recalled by the manufacturers.

 If you believe something is under warranty, but the manufacturer or dealer doesn't agree, you will need help from an attorney specializing in Lemon Law cases or from the Arbitration Board.

-There is a filing fee of $50 for the claimant and a bigger $250 for the manufacturer.
-From the filing date the manufacturer has 40 days to fix the defect and complete the repair work to the satisfaction of the warranty.
-If this is not done then the Arbitration Board will make a decision.
+There is a filing fee of $50 for the claimant.
+If the New Motor Vehicle Arbitration Board decides in your favor, the manufacturer must correct the problem within 30 days.
 Their decision can include a refund to you, reimbursement for your legal fees, and other costs you incurred as a direct result of the defective vehicle.

-In order to seek arbitration, use the Demand for Arbitration form.
+In order to seek arbitration, use the Demand for Arbitration (Form CPMVA-2).
 Complete instructions for completing and submitting the form are included with the download.

 The State of New Hampshire hopes the valuable arbitration process will mediate a good outcome for the consumer, the dealer, and the manufacturer.
 After all, the dealer and the manufacturer have a reputation to protect and keeping customers happy is good business.

 However, if the dispute is not fully resolved by the arbitration you may have legal rights in court.
-While RSA 357-D protects the licensed motor vehicle dealer and you can't sue them, the manufacturer is not protected under the same law.
+While the lemon law protects the licensed motor vehicle dealer and you can't sue them, the manufacturer is not protected under the same law.

 The Department of Safety and the New Hampshire Division of Motor Vehicles want to be sure all equipment is safe for the road, free of dangerous defects, and well maintained.
 With everyone having a stake in the outcome, it is usually positive.